 Near Franklin in Warren County, Ohio — The American Midwest (Great Lakes)

 Location.
-39° 32.745′ N, 84° 19.181′ W. Marker is near Franklin, Ohio, in Warren County.
-Marker is on Hamilton-Middletown Rd, on the right when traveling west.
-Touch for map. marker is in Woodhill Cemetery.
-Marker is at or near this postal address: 6240 Hamilton-Middletown Rd, Franklin OH 45005, United States of America.
+39° 32.83′ N, 84° 19.183′ W. Marker is near Franklin, Ohio, in Warren County.
+Marker can be reached from Hamilton-Middleton Road (Cemetery Entrance) west of South Dixie Highway (a.k.a. - Church Lane).
+Touch for map.
+Marker is in this post office area: Franklin OH 45005, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 14, 2016, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 119 times since then and 15 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on April 14, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 23, 2019.
+This page originally submitted on August 14, 2013, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 427 times since then and 38 times this year.
+Last updated on June 22, 2019, by Darryl R Smith of Cincinnati, Ohio.
+Photos: 1, 2, 3, 4. submitted on August 14, 2013, by Don Morfe of Baltimore, Maryland.
+5. submitted on April 14, 2016, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.